phwang93/Homework-8---README.md-Generator/README.md

 # Homework-9 - ReadMe-Generator

-Create a Profession ReadMe Generator by running "node index.js"
+Create a Professional ReadMe Generator by running "node index.js"

 ## Criteria
  Create a command-line README.md generator with the following: